chriskrycho/v5.chriskrycho.com/site/library/_Reading List.md

 - [<cite>Holy Scripture: A Dogmatic Sketch</cite>](https://bookshop.org/a/21126/9780521538466), John Webster (new)

 - [<cite>Designing Your Life: How to Build a Well-Lived, Joyful Life</cite>](https://bookshop.org/a/21126/9781101875322), Dave Evans and Bill Burnett (new)

+- [<cite>Team Topologies: Organizing Business and Technology Teams for Fast Flow</cite>](https://bookshop.org/a/21126/9781942788812), Matthew Skelton and Manuel Pais (new)

 ### Fiction